Contextual Decision-Making with Knapsacks Beyond the Worst Case: Preliminaries

-\paragraph{Benchmark.} In practice, however, computing the expected reward of the optimal online strategy would require high-dimension (probably infinite) dynamic programming, which would be intractable.
-Therefore, we turn to consider the fluid benchmark to measure the performance of a strategy, which is defined as follows:
+\paragraph{The fluid benchmark.} In practice, however, computing the expected reward of the optimal online strategy would require solving a high-dimension (probably infinite) dynamic programming, which is intractable.
+Hence, we turn to consider the fluid benchmark to measure the performance of a strategy, which is defined as follows: {